-Topic Policy/ Strategy No. Policy/Strategy Title General Plan Policy/Strategy Text Responsible Department(s) Funding Source(s) Time Frame Comment LOCAL AND REGIONAL COORDINATION Policy HE-7.2 Coordination with Regional Efforts to Address Housing- Related Issues Coordinate efforts with regional organizations, including ABAG and the BAAQMD, as well as neighboring jurisdictions, to address housing and related quality of life issues (such as air quality and transportation) Community Development - Housing and Planning None Required Con.
+Topic Policy/ Strategy No. Policy/Strategy Title General Plan Policy/Strategy Text Responsible Department(s) Funding Source(s) Time Frame Comment LOCAL AND REGIONAL COORDINATION Policy HE-7.2 Coordination with Regional Efforts to Address Housing- Related Issues Coordinate efforts with regional organizations, including ABAG and the BAAQMD, as well as neighboring jurisdictions to address housing and related quality of life issues (such as air quality and transportation) Community Development - Housing and Planning None Required Con.
 Staff is participating in regional coordination efforts with the upcoming RHNA process with regional planning staff to represent local views LOCAL AND REGIONAL COORDINATION Policy HE-7.3 Public-Private Partnerships Promote public-private partnerships to address housing needs in the community, especially housing for the workforce Community Development - Planning and Housing None Required Con.
 Not an action item.
-LOCAL AND REGIONAL COORDINATION Strategy HE- 7.3.1 Ü The City recognizes the importance of partnering with outside agencies and organizations in addressing local and regional housing issues.
+LOCAL AND REGIONAL COORDINATION Strategy HE- 7.3.1 Outside Agencies and The City recognizes the importance of partnering with outside agencies and organizations in addressing local and regional housing issues.
 These may include, but are not limited to, the following: School districts Housing providers Neighboring jurisdictions ABAG BAAQMD Community Development - Planning and Housing None Required Con.
 Not an action item.
 Continued coordination with regional agencies and non-profits.
-REGIONAL COORDINATION Policy M-1.1 Regional Transportation Planning Participate in regional transportation planning processes to develop programs consistent with the goals and policies of Cupertino's General Plan and to minimize adverse impacts on the City's circulation system.
-Work with neighboring cities to address regional transportation and land use issues of mutual interest.
-Public Works - General Fund Con.
+REGIONAL COORDINATION Policy M-1.1 Regional Transportation Planning Participate in regional transportation planning processes to develop programs consistent with the goals and Public Works - General Fund Con.
 Not an action item.
 Coordination continues in the Plan Bay Area 2050 meetings at Bay Area Metro (ABAG/MTC) REGIONAL COORDINATION Policy M-1.2 Transportation Impact Analysis Participate in the development of new multi-modal analysis methods and impact thresholds as required by Senate Bill 743.
-However, until such impact thresholds are developed, continue to optimize mobility for all modes of transportation while striving to maintain the following intersection Levels of Service (LOS) at a.m. and p.m. peak traffic hours: Major intersections: LOS D Stevens Creek Boulevard and De Anza Boulevard: LOS E+ Stevens Creek Boulevard and Stelling Road: LOD E+ De Anza Boulevard and Bollinger Road: LOS E+ Public Works - General Fund IM FY 2019/2020 Work Program Item to develop the Transportation Impact Analysis policies for CEQA and non- CEQA analysis.
+However, until such impact thresholds are developed, continue to optimize mobility for all modes of transportation while striving to maintain the following intersection Levels of Service (LOS) at a.m. and p.m. peak traffic hours: Major intersections: LOS D Stevens Creek Boulevard and De Anza Boulevard: LOS E+ Stevens Creek Boulevard and Stelling Road: LOD E+ De Anza Boulevard and Bollinger Road: LOS E+ General Fund IM FY 2019/2020 Work Program Item to develop the Transportation Impact Analysis policies for CEQA and non- CEQA analysis.
 New case law has established that LOS standards can no longer be used to analyze delay.
-REGIONAL COORDINATION Policy M-1.3 Regional Trail Development Continue to plan and provide for a comprehensive system of trails and pathways consistent with regional systems, including the Bay Trail, Stevens Creek Corridor and Ridge Trail.
-Public Works - Development Services and Transportation None Required Con.
+REGIONAL COORDINATION Policy M-1.3 Regional Trail Development systems, including the Bay Trail Stevens Creek Corridor and Ridge Trail Public Works - Development Services and Transportation None Required Con.
 No action requried at this time.
 Implemented through the Bike/Ped Master Plans.